tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 ### Ruins
 Ruins commonly provide helpful context or questions about xylaan, as well as a relic
  - **Crashed Ship**
 	 - containing [[Seraphs|seraphine]] tech just a few decades outdated
 	 - notes from bigby's journal
 	 - Dense forest
-Sugar current above the tree line
-Skiffs - ships run on sugar currents
-God dies - sugar layer dissipates
-Node - ruin
-Sugar Ship crash landed - lost ruin - pc’s don’t know it’s a ship Puzzles - mystery

-Upon walking through the forest, a claw-like formation of rock and moss appears to be jutting from the surface of the earth, almost curving back in upon itself in a sharp point.
+	 - Upon walking through the forest, a claw-like formation of rock and moss appears to be jutting from the surface of the earth, almost curving back in upon itself in a sharp point.
 	 - Upon examine one of the walls of this formation, a small hole can be found, peering in, after a second to allow the eye to adjust to the dark, shows the faint outlines of walls, barrels and some kind of structure inside this formation.
-- If one were to examine the point at the top of the formation, *they’d find a metal tip of the channeling funnel of this machine*, yet they would only see it as a shining bit of silver, gleaming after being clean of moss and time.
+	 - if one were to examine the point at the top of the formation, *they’d find a metal tip of the channeling funnel of this machine*, yet they would only see it as a shining bit of silver, gleaming after being clean of moss and time.

-Entering the structure requires breaking through the outer wall, which could be done delicately or with brute force.
+	 - Entering the structure requires breaking through the outer wall, which could be done delicately or with brute force.
 (Dex/Str)
 *Breaking in may wake up whatever lies inside.*

 ###### **Rooms of Interest.**